PdxCodeGuild/career-guide/linkedin/linkedin.md

 ## Skills & Endorsements
 - Add all the skills!
-  - Order them by strongest to weakest
+  - top 3 strongest at the top
 - Add your classmates!
 - Endorse each other!

 ## Recommendations
-- Write recommendations for each other
+- Write recommendations for classmates, instructors, former co-workers then ask for recommendations in return

 ## Accomplishments
 - Add projects